-When engineering and/or administrative controls are insufficient to maintain workplace concentrations below the 0.5 f/cc REG or a regulatory OEL, the use of appropriate respiratory protection, pursuant to the requirements of OSHA Standards 29 CFR 1910.134 and 29 CFR 1926.103, is recommended.
+When engineering and/or administrative controls are insufficient to maintain workplace concentrations below the 0.5 f/cc REG or a regulatory OEL, the use of appropriate respiratory protection, pursuant to the requirements of 5 OSHA Standards 29 CFR 1910.134 and 29 CFR 1926.103, is recommended.
 A NIOSH certified respirator with a filter efficiency of at least 95% should be used.
 The 95% filter efficiency recommendation is based on NIOSH respirator selection logic sequence for exposure to manmade mineral fibers.
-Pursuant to NIOSH recommended Exposure Limit (REL).
+Pursuant to NIOSH recommendations, N-95 respirators are appropriate for exposures up to 10 times the NIOSH Recommended Exposure Limit (REL).
 With respect to RCF, both the NIOSH REL and the industry REG have been set at 0.5 fibers per cubic centimeter of air (f/cm3).
 Accordingly, N-95 would provide the necessary protection for exposures up to 5 f/cm3.
 Further, the Respirator Selection Guide published by 3M Corporation, the primary respirator manufacturer, specifically recommends use of N-95 respirators for RCF exposures.
 In cases where exposures are known to be above 5.0 f/cm3, 8 hour TWA, a filter efficiency of 100% should be used.
 Other factors to consider are the NIOSH filter series N, R or P -- (N) Not resistant to oil, (R) Resistant to oil and (P) oil Proof.
 These recommendations are not designed to limit informed choices, provided that respiratory protection decisions comply with 29 CFR 1910.134.